gauravsingh1281/Rentalog.in--Frontend/.github/ISSUE_TEMPLATE/🐛-bug-report.md

 ---

 ### Checklist
-- [ ] I have searched the existing issues and this bug is not reported yet.
+- [ ] I have searched the existing issues and this bug has not been reported yet.
 - [ ] I have updated the project to the latest version.
 - [ ] I have provided all the necessary details.
 - [ ] I have **starred this repository**.